 Bleach baths may help some people diagnosed with atopic dermatitis experience fewer symptoms by reducing itching, redness, and scaly skin.
 They may be particularly useful when the severity of atopic dermatitis is extreme or is interfering with a person’s daily life.

 Medical professionals believe bleach helps improve the symptoms of eczema by killing bacterial infections on the skin — particularly staph bacteria, like Staphylococcus aureus.
 Because atopic dermatitis can cause significant itching, people often scratch it and end up with open wounds.
 Staphylococcus aureus bacteria often live on the skin and can invade these wounds, causing a bacterial infection that can lead to even more itching, swelling, and pain.
-Reducing bacteria with a bleach bath may help people with eczema feel better.
+Reducing bacteria with a bleach bath may help people with eczema feel better by reducing itching and inflammation of the skin.

 It’s important to understand that while bleach baths for eczema treatment are common, they may not effectively treat atopic dermatitis.
 A 2017 systematic review found that bleach baths were no more effective against eczema than water baths.
 In that case, if the thought of taking a bleach bath isn’t appealing to you, regular bath water may be just as effective at helping you deal with atopic dermatitis and its associated symptoms.